An online program addressing food intolerances as an essential life skill with clinical herbalist Paul Bergner

 We will describe ways of evaluating food intolerances through clinical signs and symptoms, energetic presentations, and interview skills.
 Methods will include evaluation of digestive, musculoskeletal, and mood/energy symptoms, as well as patterns described in traditional Chinese syndrome differentiation.
 We will review the science of lab testing for antibodies.

-Integrating Mindfulness with Food and Herbs with Deb Soule
+Integrating Mindfulness with Food & Herbs

 For many of us, food choices can be driven by our emotions and stress.
 This can lead to a diet that may derail our immune system and undermine our health.
 Shifting our mindset about what we see as comfort food is a key step in overcoming food intolerances.
-We will talk about herbs and practices that can help us approach our sustenance with balance, clarity and joy.
+We will talk about herbs and practices that can help us approach our sustenance with balance, clarity, and joy.

 40-Day Food Challenge